- Our Community

 News of a rail line merger In December 2021 renewed talks about quiet zones with federal and state officials.
 Canadian Pacific Railway announced that it submitted an application to acquire Kansas City Southern rail network.
 If this merger were approved, it could result in 6 to 8 additional freight trains traveling through Roselle daily.
 It would also mean that certain mitigations intended to reduce the environmental impact of the increased traffic, including the implementation of quiet zones, could be implemented in Roselle.

 Village officials will continue to work with federal and state officials to advocate for the entire community on this important issue.

 Quiet Zone Established for Rodenburg Rd.
 Crossing

-The quiet zone for the Rodebnurg Rd. railroad crossing officially went live on September 12, 2016.
-As part of the establishment of the quiet zone, traffic channelization devices (vertical tubes that prevent vehicles from driving around lowered gates) were installed along the middle of Rodenburg Rd. on both the north and south sides of the crossing.
+The quiet zone for the Rodebnurg Road railroad crossing officially went live on September 9, 2016.
+As part of the establishment of the quiet zone, traffic channelization devices (vertical tubes that prevent vehicles from driving around lowered gates) were installed along the middle of Rodenburg Road on both the north and south sides of the crossing.
+Because the absence of routine horn sounding increases the risk of a crossing collision, the Village was required to mitigate the additional risk through the installation of the channelization devices.
 Horns within the quiet zone may still be used in the case of an emergency and to comply with federal or other railroad regulations.